krisshen/imagetiler/README.md

 Two ways to run:

-	# use MakeFile command
+	# use MakeFile command, replace {IMAGE_PATH} with your actual image path
 	make run IMAGEPATH="{IMAGE_PATH}"

-	# or use Python command
+	# or use Python command, replace {IMAGE_PATH} with your actual image path
 	python3 imagetiler/tiler.py "{IMAGE_PATH}"